The Imperative Mood (El Imperativo)

 Vosotros:

 ¡Esperad!
-Wait! (to a group)
+Wait!
+To a group.
+Spain.

 Negative Commands (Don't do it!)